Mel Knight: Municipal politics

 Knight served as a municipal councillor for the Municipal District of Greenview No. 16.

 Provincial politics

 Electoral record

 Knight first sought provincial office in the 2001 Alberta election as the Progressive Conservative candidate in the riding of Grande Prairie Smoky, where incumbent Progressive Conservative Walter Paszkowski was not seeking re-election.
-Knight was easily elected, taking more than two thirds of the vote against three opponents.
-He was re-elected by smaller margins, although still with absolute majorities, in the 2004 and 2008 elections.
+Knight was easily elected, taking more than two-thirds of the vote against three opponents.
+He was re-elected by smaller margins, although still with majorities, in the 2004 and 2008 elections.

 Backbencher

 As a backbencher in Ralph Klein's Progressive Conservative caucus, Knight moved a number of government bills.
 The first was 2003's Electric Utilities Act, which made some changes to the government's deregulation of the province's electricity market.
 Much of the debate around the bill was about whether the government's deregulation had worked well to date.
 The bill was passed on a party line vote, with Knight's fellow Progressive Conservatives voting unanimously in favour and the opposition Liberals and New Democrats voting unanimously against.
 Knight also sponsored the Securities Amendment Acts, separate bills with the same name from different years, 2005 and 2006.
 The first of these was designed to harmonize the securities regulation with that of other provinces.
 It was supported by Liberals Rick Miller and Bill Bonko, who considered it a step in the right direction.
 New Democrats gave it a mixed reception, with Ray Martin agreeing that it did make some improvements, but with his colleague David Eggen trying to kill it on third reading, saying that what was needed was a supra-provincial securities regulator.
 The 2006 edition of the Securities Amendment Act implemented further harmonization, and passed with little debate.
 The Securities Transfer Act of the same year consolidated and harmonized the province's rules for transferring securities, and passed with all-party support.

 In the 2006 Progressive Conservative leadership race, Knight endorsed eventual winner Ed Stelmach.